huggingface/datasets/docs/source/share_dataset.rst

 Sharing a "canonical" dataset
 --------------------------------

-To add a "canonical" dataset to the library, you need to do the following steps:
+To add a "canonical" dataset to the library, you need to go through the following steps:

-1. Fork the `🤗nlp repository <https://github.com/huggingface/nlp>`__ by clicking on the 'Fork' button on the repository's home page.
+**1. Fork the `🤗nlp repository <https://github.com/huggingface/nlp>`__** by clicking on the 'Fork' button on the repository's home page.
 This creates a copy of the code under your GitHub user account.

-2. Clone your fork to your local disk, and add the base repository as a remote:
+**2. Clone your fork** to your local disk, and add the base repository as a remote:

 .. code::